yangh567/level4-project/manual.md

-# (Note here, The automation for experiments is made , simply run `python automation_run.py` to finish all the steps below, or you can do it separately according to steps below, it takes some times to finish all experiments, so, please wait)
+# (Note here, The automation for experiments is made , simply run `python automation_run.py` to finish all the steps below, or you can do it separately according to steps below, it takes some times to finish all experiments as the complexity of CNN and there are 5 fold for 32 cancers,which means 32 models in each fold, so, please wait)
 # (Also, note that the line to perform stratified sampling is commented unless you have got the sample_id.sbs.organ.csv file)
 ### Part 1 : To obtain data: